1997–1999 anti-Christian violence in Gujarat: The ten-day violence in the Dangs District

 On 15 December, The Hindu Jagran Manch started to distribute provocative pamphlets against the Christians of the Dangs district, calling people for its rally in the Ahwa town of the Dangs district on 25 December.
-The local dailies, Sandesh and Gujarat Samachar also carried on the message about the upcoming anti-Christian rally by the HJM, previously these newspapers together with the Nav Gujarat carried out a series of provocative articles against the Christian priests.
+The local dailies, Sandesh and Gujarat Samachar also carried on the message about the upcoming anti-Christian rally by the HJM, previously these newspapers together with the NavGujarat Samay carried out a series of provocative articles against the Christian priests.

 On 25 December, more than 4000 people actively participated in the rally mostly HJM activists from outside Ahwa, they shouted anti-Christian slogans in-front of the watching police.
 The rally started at around 11:30 am and the participants circled around the town, shouting provocative slogans against Christians along the Christian institutions celebrating Christmas.
 The district collector Bharat Joshi was also present in a convocation at the center of the town by the participants, later on that day.
 The Citizen's commission reported slogans like "Hindus Awake, Christians flee" were used during the rally.

 The rally climaxed at about 5 pm at a local school ground where another round of hate speeches openly calling for violence against the Christians were going on.
 After the rally the HJM crowd pelted stones at several tribal Christians who were mostly women at a market, injuring three women and a child.
 Instigated by the speech, the HJM crowd split into two groups, one group went to a nearby CNI Church which resulted in violence as the tribal leaders stood up to protect it and ended with police intervention.
 The other group which was a mob of about 120 went to the Dheep Darshan high school and pelted stones which damaged the window panes and the roof of the boys' hostel.
 Another mob at 8 p.m arrived at the Navjyot High School in Subir, the mob first destroyed the school's jeep, Christmas decorations and beat up two priests and then went on to attack and burn a building where the food grain for the students was stored.
 Later, several other mobs went on to attack and damage several Shops owned by Muslims and Christians.

 On the night of 25 December, the rally participants began destroying churches and prayer halls and attacking Christians at the villages surrounding the Ahwa town and some were forcibly taken to the Unai hot springs for a re-conversion ritual.
 According to witnesses, about 800 men armed with tridents set fire to a church in the Jamlapada village and also attacked and looted several houses On the same day a mob of about 200 people attacked and looted the house of a Tribal Christian.
 Around midnight, a mob of around 50 people attacked a tribal Christian in Galkund and allegedly robbed another man in Jamalpada.
 A mob of 200 people demolished and burnt a Church in the Gadhvi Village and the same group allegedly set fire to another church at the Jamalapada village.